tkhq/qos/docs/boot_standard.md

     The manifest specifies all environment configuration including the namespace, nonce, expected Quorum Key public key, Pivot App hash, restart policy, optional pivot configuration, Manifest Set, Share Set, and Nitro PCR values.
-The Manifest Envelope must have at least K valid approvals from members of the Manifest Set.
+The Manifest Envelope must have at least `manifest.manifest_set.threshold` valid approvals from distinct members of the Manifest Set.
+The Share Set has its own threshold, `manifest.share_set.threshold`, which controls quorum key reconstruction
+    during provisioning rather than manifest approval.

 2) The Node gets a `BootStandardRequest` from the Client.